xWink/Discord-Bot/README.md

 !takerole [mentioned user] [role name] - same as !giverole, but removes the role

 ### Anyone
-!ping - returns "pong!" and your latency in ms
+!ping - returns "pong!" and your latency in ms. Keeps track of best/worst scores

 !join [role name] - if the role already exists, it is assigned to the user.
 Else, the user's id and requested role are stored in a CSV file.
 If enough users apply for the same role, the role and a private text channel are created and all applicants are assigned to it

 !leave [role name] - unassigns role from user and removes their application for that role from the csv file

 !help - gives examples and instructions for using !join and !leave

+!score - responds with best and worst latency scores and the users who got them